 I remember creating a hidden fort in the space between some bushes and the fence.

 A swing or hammock can also be used to add activities to your small space.
-Even if there is not enough room for a traditional swing, you can easily hang a climbing rope for older children to use.
+For example, even if there is not enough room for a traditional swing, you can easily hang a climbing rope for older children to use.

-There are plenty of ways to optimize your small backyard and create a play area your kids will love.
+There are many ways to optimize your small backyard and create a play area your kids will love.

 Clear Out the Clutter